 Al Fusho Rapaport, Sensei has practiced and taught Zen for almost 50 years.
 He studied with Kozan Roshi, Maezumi Roshi, and Genpo Roshi until receiving Dharma Transmission from Shuzen Sensei in 2008.
 As President of Open Mind Productions, Al produced the first Yoga Journal Conferences as well as the Buddhism in America Conferences from 1996 until 2001.
-He is author of Open Mind Zen: A Guide to Meditation, and currently serves as Director of Open Mind Zen Meditation Center and MBSR Florida in Melbourne, Florida.
-Sensei is a member of the White Plum Asangha, the American Zen Teachers Association and the Lay Zen Teachers Association.
+He is author of Open Mind Zen: A Guide to Meditation, and currently serves as Director of Open Mind Zen International and MBSR Florida in Melbourne, Florida.
+Sensei is a member of the White Plum Asangha, the American Zen Teachers Association and Secretary/Treasurer of the Lay Zen Teachers Association.

 Linda Myoki Lehrhaupt, Ph.D., Sensei has been practicing Zen since 1979.
 She received Dharma Transmission from Fusho Sensei in 2012.Linda was ordained as a Zen priest in 1992 and served as Shuso, or Head Priest in 1998.
 She has also studied with Genpo Merzel Roshi and Nico Tydeman Sensei.In her work life she is the Founder and Director of the Institute for Mindfulness-Based Approaches based in Germany.
 She has been teaching in adult education since 1971 and has degrees in Education and Performance Studies, where she specialized in religious ritual and traditions.She has been practicing Tai Chi and Chi Kung since 1978, and for twenty years directed teacher-training programs in both arts.
 She is the author of Tai Chi as a Path of Wisdom(Shambhala Publications, 2001) and Co-Author of Mindfulness-Based Stress Reduction: The MBSR Program for Enhancing Health and Vitality (New World Library, 2017).